 As you can imagine, the inner critic gained the headliner position in my mind, and even years after I left and bravely created my own life, this voice would consistently rip away my confidence and trip me up.

-Until I found the way to silence it.
+Until I found the way to turn down its volume… way down.

-When the negative self-talk starts to play in your head, just STOP for a second and breathe.
+When the critical self-talk starts to play in your head, STOP for a second and breathe.
 Yes, in this moment, something isn’t going right.
 Something isn’t falling into place like you hoped it would, and you are looking for someone to blame (hello self!)

 But before you straighten your pointer finger in the mirror and fall back into that old pattern, let’s pause for a moment and take a quick stop in non-judgement land.